-Influenza or 'the flu' is a highly contagious disease caused by infection from influenza type A or B (or rarely C) virus.
-These viruses infect the upper airways and lungs.
+Influenza (or the flu) is a highly contagious, acute viral infection that spreads easily from person to person.
+Influenza is most often caused by type A or B influenza viruses that infect the upper airways and lungs.

-Flu is not the same as a common cold, and can be a serious illness.
-For some people, such as the elderly and those with underlying medical conditions, the flu can cause serious complications which require hospitalisation.
-It can sometimes lead to death.
+Flu is not the same as a common cold or COVID-19, but it can be a serious illness.
+For some people, such as young children, the elderly, and those with underlying medical conditions, the flu can cause serious complications requiring hospitalisation and can sometimes lead to death.

 - dry cough

 In the elderly, fever may be absent and the only signs and symptoms of flu may be:

 |Runny nose or nasal congestion

 Temperatures between 38 °C and 40 °C Sudden onset